 Do not swallow the enema.

-for as long as possible.
-This feeling will subside as treatment continues and the inflammation decreases.
+as possible.
+This feeling will subside as treatment continues and the inflammation

 Even if you retain just a portion of the enema, it is a step in the right direction.

 If you do not understand the instructions on the packaging, ask your doctor or pharmacist

 Usual dose: the contents of one enema (1g) inserted into the rectum at bedtime.

 Continue using your medicine for as long as your doctor tells you.